Abdusshh/ludi_project/README.md

 Then, open your browser and navigate to `http://localhost:8000/ludi_app/users_per_company/` or `http://localhost:8000/ludi_app/daily_user_growth/` to view the data.

 ## Minor Modifications
-I deleted two users in the `users.json` file to avoid conflicts of having the same `user_id`.
+I had to delete two users in the `users.json` file to avoid conflicts of some users having the same `user_id`.